 A form of protest during the vote is to turn in a vote blanc, meaning “white (blank) vote”.

-5. The Official Residence of the French President
+9. Palais de l’Elysées is the Official Residence of the French President.

 The official residence of the French president is the Palais de l’Elysées in Paris, (i.e. the French version of the White House).